MaiHenry/Web-development-and-Api-Design/README.md

 Feel free to reach out if you have any questions.
 <hr>
-Course link: <a href="https://www.kristiania.no/en/syllabus/school-of-economics-innovation-and-technology/first-cycle-degree/pg6301/web-development-and-api-design/">Visit PG6301 course page</a>
+Course: <a href="https://www.kristiania.no/en/syllabus/school-of-economics-innovation-and-technology/first-cycle-degree/pg6301/web-development-and-api-design/">PG6301 course page</a>